oicebot/Diablo3WeaponReroller/README.md

 In this Repo:
 -----------

 * _D3WeaponReroll.pyw_ is the main code, it can be run directly under Linux and/or other Python-installed OS
+* Weapon Data is stored in `self.WeaponTable` in the Application class.
+It could be updated manually.
 * I used [Visual Tkinter](https://github.com/cdhigh/Visual-Tkinter-for-Python) when build the GUI, so all other files were created by VB6.0 when design the interface.
 * I used py2exe to build stand alone executables using setup.py